TomaszRewak/CoroutineDispatcher/README.md

 dispatcher.Start();
 ```

-Once you are bored you can also simply call the `Stop()` method.
+Once you are done with the Dispatcher you can also simply call the `Stop()` method.
 It will not terminate the currently executed task, but will prevent the dispatcher from consuming any new ones.
-But don’t warry.
-Queued tasks are not lost.
+But don’t worry - queued tasks are not lost.
 Calling `Start()` again will resume the processing from where it was left on.

-And from the most essential basics - that's it.
-Maybe not much, but for many usecases more then enough.
+And that's it from the most essential basics.
+Maybe not much, but for many use cases more then enough.

 # `CoroutineDispatcher.Dispatcher`